UVRI-BCB/PathogenGenomicsTraining/docs/analysis.md

 #### Removal of host reads

 Prior to performing de novo assembly, we remove the host reads from the data.
 Here we use bowtie2 to map reads to the host genome and retain the reads that do not map to the host genome for de novo assembly.
-The chimpanzee reference genome can be downloaded from Ensembl.
+The Human reference genome can be downloaded from Ensembl, we have added a bowtie2-indexes of the Human genome to the server.

 ```
 mkdir hosttfree
-bowtie2 -x /opt/metagenome/human/GRCH39 -1 data/SRR19400485_1.fastq -2 data/SRR19400485_2.fastq --un-conc-gz hosttfree/SRR19400485_clean > hosttfree/SRR19400485_host.sam
+bowtie2 -x /opt/metagenome/GRCh38_noalt_as/GRCh38_noalt_as -1 data/SRR19400485_1.fastq -2 data/SRR19400485_2.fastq --un-conc-gz hosttfree/SRR19400485_clean > hosttfree/SRR19400485_host.sam &
 ```

 Assemble the short reads into longer contigs using `spades`.